 The attorney must also submit to independent inquiry and review requirements for certification.
 Requirements include recommendations from lawyers, judges, co-counsel and opposing counsel.

-In addition to the CBLS, the National Board of Legal Specialty Certification also designates attorneys as specialist in Criminal Trial Advocacy.
+In addition to the CBLS, the National Board of Legal Specialty Certification also designates attorneys as a specialist in Criminal Trial Advocacy.

 Although CBLS does not currently have a legal specialty designation for DUI law, the National College of DUI Defense has been accredited by the American Bar Association to designate attorneys as board-certified specialist in DUI Defense.